Karuch/aws-terraform-project-generator/README.md

 ### Terraform apply using CI/CD (recommended)

+note that CI/CD will run automatically each time you commit something to `dev/main/staging`.
 <details>
 <summary>Create OIDC provider if not exist</summary>
 Create OIDC provider for github actions if not exist: